jacquesdeklerk/pwa-studio/docker/README.md

 # Docker Directory

-This directory stores certificates for local SSL/TLS, created by running `run-docker` script, as well as configuration for docker environment setup.
+This directory stores certificates for local SSL/TLS, created by running `run-docker-clarkie` script, as well as configuration for docker environment setup.

-Run the `docker/run-docker` script from the root of the repository to create a container running PWA with a secure https protocol.
+Run the `docker/run-docker-clarkie` script from the root of the repository to create a container running PWA with a secure https protocol.

 This script will:

-* copy the `.env.docker` environment variables to `.env` to be easily consumable by `docker-compose`
+-   copy the `.env.docker` environment variables to `.env` to be easily consumable by `docker-compose`
-* add a custom domain, configured in `.env.docker`
+-   add a custom domain, configured in `.env.docker`
-* generate a self-signed ssl/tls certificate and trust the certificate using `devcert` in the `makeHostAndCert.js` script
+-   generate a self-signed ssl/tls certificate and trust the certificate using `devcert` in the `makeHostAndCert.js` script
-* run `docker-compose build` to build the container network
+-   run `docker-compose build` to build the container network
-* run `docker-compose up` to start the container running PWA at the custom domain with https
+-   run `docker-compose up` to start the container running PWA at the custom domain with https

-After `docker/run-docker` is executed from the root of the repository, the default configuration will have the PWA application running at `https://pwa-docker.localhost`.
+After `docker/run-docker-clarkie` is executed from the root of the repository, the default configuration will have the PWA application running at `https://pwa-docker.localhost`.

 ## Configure a custom domain